gbif/jekyll-hp-base-theme/_includes/privacyTemplate.md

 Just by merely using this website for information purposes, {{ site.privacy.name }}, like most site operators, collects personal data of the sort that web browsers and servers typically make available, such as the IP address, the browser type, language preference, referring site, and the date and time of each visitor request. {{ site.privacy.name }}’s purpose in collecting this information is to enable operation of the website and monitor and prevent abusive use of the website.

-Legal basis for the processing of these data is our legitimate interest to offer you to visit our site cf. Art.
+The legal basis for the processing of these data is our legitimate interest to offer you to visit our site cf. Art.
 6 No. 1 lit. f GDPR.

 These data will not be combined with other data sources.
 After use for the above purposes, the data are erased by {{ site.privacy.name }} after 30 days.